Menu

 *Please note the Portal is password protected.

 What is Coordinated Access: Coordinated Access is a system that community agencies use to support people who are homeless or at-risk of becoming homeless.
-Coordinated Access is not a program.

 [Image by Employment and Social Development Canada]